Making it easier to live plastic waste-free

 We are leaders in plastic waste reduction and circularity in our industry.

-In fiscal 2023 we continued to make progress on a multi-year Plastics Action Plan with specific targets for 2025 and 2030 in the following action areas:
+In fiscal 2024, we continued to make progress on a multi-year Plastics Action Plan focused on the following areas:

-We are working our way towards setting targets in each of these three key action areas of our Plastics Action Plan.
-These targets will be focused on reducing unnecessary and hard-to-recycle single-use plastics within our Own Brands and operations, increasing the use of post-consumer recycled (PCR) plastic material in our packaging, leading on circularity in our stores and e-commerce, and engaging with customers to reduce plastic waste at home.
+We are making progress in each of these three key action areas of our Plastics Action Plan.
+Our focus is on reducing unnecessary and difficult-to-recycle single-use plastics within our Own Brands and operations, increasing the use of post-consumer recycled (PCR) plastic material in our packaging, leading on circularity in our stores and e-commerce, and engaging with customers to reduce plastic waste at home.

-As a member of the Retail Council of Canada, we participate in industry committees related to plastics and packaging, including the EPR Stewardship Committee and the Plastics Committee.
-We have a consulting relationship with the Circular Innovation Council and regularly connect with them on best practices for packaging circularity in the retail industry.
+As a member of the Retail Council of Canada, we participate in industry committees related to plastics and packaging, including the EPR Stewardship Committee and the Plastic Committee.
+We have a consulting relationship with the Circular Innovation Council, and we participate in numerous industry working groups where we regularly connect on best practices for packaging circularity in the retail industry.
+We also continue building strategic collaborative partnerships with our supplier partners to address plastics and packaging across all product categories.

 Highlights

-In fiscal 2023, we created an internal Plastic Action Committee to inform, champion, and drive action to reduce and eliminate plastic and packaging.
-Led by our Sustainability team, the committee meets quarterly and includes participants from key stakeholder departments organized into functional groups, each focused on reducing plastics in various aspects of our business.
+Our Plastic Action Committee continues to inform, champion and drive action to reduce and eliminate plastic and packaging while looking for opportunities to bring reusable packaging options to our products.
+Led by our sustainability team, the committee meets quarterly and includes participants from key stakeholder departments organized into functional groups, each focused on reducing plastic and packaging in various aspects of our business.

 Improving Recyclability in Own Brands Packaging